thoughtbot/factory_bot/GETTING_STARTED.md

 ### `has_many` associations

-There are a few ways to generate data for a `has_many` relationships.
+There are a few ways to generate data for a `has_many` relationship.
 The simplest approach is to write a helper method in plain Ruby to tie together the different records: